Skip to main content

 An educator learning how to teach online.

-It's why educational institutions are trying to provide more resources for teachers who need to build both the skills and the confidence to teach their students in the online environment.
-Some of these resources come in the form of full master's programs, like an online teaching degree, a concentration in Southern New Hampshire University's (SNHU) MEd in Curriculum & Instruction that focuses on pre-K to 12th-grade online instruction.
+Some of these resources come in the form of master's programs, like an online teaching degree, a concentration in Southern New Hampshire University's (SNHU) Master of Education in Curriculum & Instruction that focuses on pre-K to 12th-grade online instruction.

 He said that he's heard from many teachers who have endless questions about how to teach online, such as: